 The idea to write this post about daily life in Cambodia came to mind after receiving a comment under my post on Biggest Scams and Lies of Cambodia.
-Originally, I started to write a response but it turned out to be 1000 words long, so at the end, I decided why not to post it as a separate article.
+Originally, I started to write a response but it turned out to be so long that in the end, I decided why not to post it as a separate article.

 So here it is.

 You know, if you are planning to visit Cambodia through a travel agency or, even on your own, thinking to stick only to hotels, tours, and pre-arranged tuk-tuk rides then you won’t find much value in this post.
 Seriously.
 If, on the contrary, you love getting out and exploring how life outside the hotel walls and the main street is, this post is for you.